 Bernice is a designer at Luminary Labs in New York City.
 Born and raised in Vancouver, Canada, Bernice graduated with a B.Comm from the University of British Columbia, specializing in Marketing and Sustainability.
 She has experience in a variety of spheres, ranging from professional services to service design to non-profits.
 Bernice has also travelled, studied, and worked in over twenty-five cities across nine countries.
 Her thesis, In Equality: Migration, Labor, and Our Modern Global Economy, is an investigation of our modern labor system and how it allows individuals to be vulnerable to exploitation or enslavement.

-Originally from South Korea, Juho moved to the U.S. by himself when he was 15 years old.
+Juho is Interaction Designer at frog design in Austin, Texas.
+Originally from South Korea, Juho moved to the U.S. by himself when he was fifteen years old.
 He joined the military after his freshman year in college, and worked as a military police at the Korean Embassies of Japan, China, Israel, Russia, and Saudi Arabia.
-After retiring as a sergeant, he returned to school—graduating with a BA in Psychology and a Minor in Business Studies from New York University.
-Juho has worked across a broad range of industries—from lifestyle retail to pharmaceuticals to social justice media.
-Most recently, he has expanded his experience through working as an interaction designer at Frog Design.
-He has been always excited to apply design thinking to tough problems, and is particularly interested in exploring the way design can respond to and influence our subconscious habits and patterns of behavior.
+After retiring as a sergeant, he returned to school, graduating with a BA in Psychology and a Minor in Business Studies from New York University.
+Juho's thesis, entitled Cast Away: Designs for Socially Isolated Korean Men Contemplating Suicide, was presented in May 2018.

 Alexia Cohen is a Venezuelan-Belgian-American product designer living in New York City.
 After graduating from Products of Design, Alexia worked at the Omidyar Network, and is now an exhibition designer at Dalberg.
 During her graduate studies, she was a TEK-TILE Fellow at the Brooklyn Fashion + Design Accelerator where she collaborated with 14 designers and engineers to develop textiles with embedded electronics.
 Along with exhibiting her work in various galleries and trade shows across the U.S., Alexia spent five years as a Jewelry Studio Technician and Visiting Professor at Pratt Institute.
 As an avid climber, cyclist and hiker Alexia focused her thesis work on exploring women’s role in the great outdoors, yielding a suite of design offerings that are meant to honor, amplify and celebrate women’s position within this space, ultimately arguing for a more inclusive and diverse outdoors sphere.
 Her thesis, entitled DARE + DEFY: A Woman’s Place in the Great Outdoors, was presented in May 2018.